VadimEngine/ClayEngine/README.md

 # Clay Engine
 Early Alpha Clay Engine cross-platform static library for developing games in C++.
-Currently supports an entity component system for game objects that are rendered in custom Scenes using OpenGL.
-Works on windows and Linux (Tested on Arch and Fedora)
+Currently supports an entity component system for game objects that are rendered in custom Scenes using OpenGL or OpenGLES got VR.
+Works on windows and Linux (Tested on Arch and Fedora) and on VR (Tested on Meta Quest 3)

 ### Third Party Libraries
 This libraries uses the following third party libraries: